fumiot/bb1/README.md

-# doc
+# BB1
-Documents about fumiot IoT solutions.
+Resource about FUMIOT base board One.